wali-reheman/wali-reheman.github.io/_pages/teaching.md

 - **Course Overview:**
   This course provides an in-depth look at the critical issues shaping Chinese politics today.
 From governance models to social policies, the course covers a wide array of subjects to offer students a comprehensive understanding of China's political landscape.

-- **Session on State and Society:**
+- **April 2024**
-  Minority Policies in China, April 2023
+  Session on State and Society:Minority Policies in China
-- **Session on State and Society:**
+- **April 2023**
-  Ethnic Relations in History of China, April 2023
+  Session on State and Society:Ethnic Relations in History of China,

 ### Teaching Materials